taosmind/my-portfolio/README.md

 This is my professional portfolio.
 It use's AWS and ReactJS.
 ## Technologies Used

-Git and Github and chocolatey
+Git and Github and chocolatey and
 SSH